Star-Crossed (album): Songs

 "Star-Crossed" is a psychedelic and country song, driven by a Spanish guitar and heartbeat-like percussion, about Musgrave's personal journey.
 The song opens with a bed of harmonized "ooh" vocals, before the singer sings, "Let me set the scene."
 What follows is the recounting of a divorce, with papers signed, possessions divided, and names changed.
 Musgraves described the title track as "a pared back, Latin-inflected ballad about resigning from a relationship and accepting fate without bitterness", noting that it "swells into a pattern of guttural electric guitar, spectral strings and a chorus of voices".
 The track is inspired by the history of Romeo and Juliet.

 Promotion and release

-Star-Crossed was released on September 10, 2021.
 On August 23, 2021, Musgraves announced that her fifth album will be called Star-Crossed and revealed the release date.
 On the same day, she revealed the track list across her social media.

-Star-Crossed released on September 10, 2021.
+Star-Crossed was released on September 10, 2021.
 On October 2, Musgraves appeared on Saturday Night Live and performed "Camera Roll" and "Justified," the latter wearing only a guitar and cowboy boots.